-- 6.1.21 Buffer zone at Streams A, B1, B2 and C had been established.
-The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone. - 6.1.22 The main stream course of Stream A was found to be filled up by rubbles to the level of the weir at its downstream end since mid-June 2006.
+- 6.1.16 Buffer zone at Streams B1, B2 and C had been fully established.
+However, Stream A buffer zone was only partially established.
+The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone. - 6.1.17 The main stream course of Stream A was found to be filled up by rubbles to the level of the weir at its downstream end since mid-June 2006.
 Remedial works were implemented to clear the rubbles and restore the channel manually in early November 2006.
 However, the rocks were filled up the downstream A again after the rainstorm on 21st November 2006.
 Most of the rubbles from Hole 17 covering the downstream of Stream A were removed in the December 2006.
-There were still some remaining rocks sitting on the stream bed of the downstream of Stream A. - 6.1.23 Floating pontoon was berthed at EP location at the temporary barging point.
-No illegal berthing was observed during the site audit.
+The temporary bridge at Stream A had been dismantled before wet season.
+There were still some remaining rocks sitting on the stream bed of the downstream of Stream A. - 6.1.18 Floating pontoon was berthed at EP location at the temporary barging point.
+However, illegal berthing was observed during the site audit.
+The Contractor was strongly reminded to properly berth at the designated location during material delivery according to the EP.
 Increase of loading of the sand/aggregates/drainage pipes/irrigation pipes delivery was observed during the reporting month.